-If sample results reveal lead levels above the maximum allowable concentration of 0.010 mg/L as stated from the Guidelines for Canadian Drinking Water Quality by Health Canada, the school district in consultation with their Regional Health Authority must commence daily flushing immediately, or deactivate and place a “Not in Use” sign on the water source.
+If sample results reveal lead levels above the maximum acceptable concentration of 0.005 mg/L as stated from the Guidelines for Canadian Drinking Water Quality by Health Canada, the school district in consultation with their Regional Health Authority must commence daily flushing immediately, or deactivate and place a “Not in Use” sign on the water source.

 Mitigation solutions may include;

 - Flushing regimes

 - Deactivation of water sources and supplemental signage